vwang4536/BeautyCounter-Assessment/README.md

 ```

 - Copy .env file that will be given into the server folder
-   - Note: If .env file was not given, please email me at vwang4536@gmail.com
+   - Note: If the .env file cannot be sent, please email me at vwang4536@gmail.com and I will implement the authentication info into the URI connection string.

 - Open application directory
 ```